mfessenden/SKTiled/README.md

 [![CocoaPods Compatible][pod-image]][pod-url]

-**SKTiled** is a simple library for using [Tiled](http://www.mapeditor.org) files with Apple's SpriteKit, allowing the creation of game assets from .tmx files.
+**SKTiled** is a Swift framework for using [Tiled](http://www.mapeditor.org) files with Apple's SpriteKit, allowing the creation of game assets from .tmx files.
 Inspired by [TilemapKit](http://tilemapkit.com) and written purely in Swift, I began working on this for a project after the development of TilemapKit was halted.
 Initially created as an exercise to learn Apple's new programming language, I've decided to open-source it in case others find it helpful.

 ![macOS Demo](images/demo-macos-iso.png)